 Pillbugs look a little like miniature armadillos!
 They are isopods, rather than insects, which means they are crustaceans and are the land-dwelling cousins of crabs and lobsters.
-They do not have wings, are oval shaped, and are small at about ½ inch in length.
+They do not have wings, are oval-shaped, and are small at about 1/2 inch in length.
 They have a segmented body consisting of a head, thorax, and abdomen that appear to be created from armored plates.
 Pillbugs have seven pairs of legs.

 Pillbugs prefer dark, moist areas.
 They can be found under rocks, along the foundation of homes in the soil, in decaying vegetation or wood outdoors, or sometimes in basements.
 They don't wander around much during the day in order to avoid the light.
 Piles of mulch, leaves, and grass clippings is often the perfect environment for pillbugs to live.
-If pillbugs get in doors, they will stay in the basement or find their way into bathrooms and kitchens to be near water.
+If pillbugs get indoors, they will stay in the basement or find their way into bathrooms and kitchens to be near water.

-Remove all debris, grass clippings, leaves, mulch, stones, and other items laying near your foundation.
-Don't give pillbugs a place to hide near your home and they won't seek entry inside.
+Remove all debris, grass clippings, leaves, mulch, stones, and other items laying near your foundation that pillbugs could use as harborage sites; don't provide pillbugs with a place to hide near your home and they won't seek entry inside your home.

 Fix any leaking faucets to eliminate as much moisture as possible from the outside and inside of your home.